 Using Livorno as your base, you can drive out along the coast in search of hidden beaches and secret spots, alongside superb views out over the sea.

-Accommodation in Livorno: Hotel Villa Margherita Livorno – great views and nice pool
+Accommodation in Livorno: Hotel Villa Margherita Livorno – great views and a nice pool

 The final stop on your Tuscany road trip will undoubtedly need to be Pisa.
 Despite its huge popularity amongst tourists and despite the crowds, it’s still a must-visit destination, if only to take a picture of yourself posing in front of the iconic leaning tower at the end of your trip.